 D. H. Theriault, M. Walker, J. Y. Wong, and M. Betke.
 "Cell Morphology Classification and Clutter Mitigation in Phase-Contrast Microscopy Images Using Machine Learning."
 Machine Vision and Applications, 23(4):659-673, 2012, paper on Springer, local pdf (restricted access).

-Cell shape analysis plays an important role for studying biological processes, developing biomaterials, and diagnosing and fighting diseases.
-The goal of this work is to address a key bottleneck in computer vision systems that automatically perform such analysis with accurately maintaining shape recognition of individual cells as they undergo continuous deformation while interacting with other deforming cells over long durations.
-This method relies on the observation that the boundary of the merged object is made up of segments of the individual object boundaries from before they merged.
-We published this work at MICCAI:
+The goal of our work is to address a key bottleneck in computer vision systems that automatically analyze cells - being able to accurately maintain an estimate of the shape of an individual cell as it undergoes continuous deformation while interacting with other deforming cells over long durations.
+Our method relies on the observation that the boundary of the merged object is made up of segments of the individual object boundaries from before they merged.
+We published this work at MICCAI 2012: